 Generally, our loans are priced primarily with a floating interest rate, with interest rates calculated on the basis of a fixed interest rate spread over a specified base rate.
 While the London Interbank Offered Rate, or LIBOR, is the most commonly used base rate, we also offer the prime rate as an option for borrowers.
 Our loan pricing is influenced by several factors, including the industry of the borrower, the degree of leverage of our loan and of the borrower's overall capital structure, the equity contribution of the sponsor, if any, in the borrower's capital, and general market conditions.
 We typically also include in our loan terms a yield enhancement device commonly referred to as a "LIBOR Floor."
 This feature, which first appeared in the debt markets in 2008, sets a minimum rate to be used as the LIBOR or prime rate component of the loan's interest rate calculation.
-As of December 31, 2021, LIBOR Floors in our loan agreements ranged from 0.00% to 1.25% per annum, as compared to the one-month and three-month LIBOR of 0.10% and 0.21%, respectively, on such date.
+As of December 31, 2022, LIBOR Floors in our loan agreements ranged from 0.00% to 2.00% per annum.
 See "Item 1A.
 Risk Factors - Risks Related to our Investments - We are exposed to risks associated with changes in interest rates" for more information regarding the anticipated transition away from LIBOR.

 An additional component of return on the loans we typically purchase is an upfront or closing fee.
 This yield enhancement could also come in the form of a discount to the purchase price when we purchase loans in the secondary market.
 When in discount form, this component is a form of deferred income that we realize over time or upon final repayment of the loan.
 Such OID or closing fees serve to enhance the return on our investments.
-As of December 31, 2021, market rates for fees or OID enhanced the annual rate of return on a loan over its stated interest rate by 0.75%.
+As of December 31, 2022, market rates for fees or OID enhanced the annual rate of return on a loan over its stated interest rate by 0.40%.